juxor/afaq/markdown/secI3.md

-to fill any position"_ as _"all positions are elective, and the by-laws subject to the approval of the members."_ Each member _"shall participate in the gains and in the losses of the company, in proportion to his [or her] services."_ [**Op.
-Cit**, p.
+to fill any position"_ as _"all positions are elective, and the by-laws subject to the approval of the members."_ Each member _"shall participate in the gains and in the losses of the company, in proportion to his [or her] services."_ [ **Op.
+Cit** , p.
 377 and pp. 584-5] Proudhon's idea of free credit from a People's Bank, it should be noted, is another example of free access, of socialisation.
-Needless to say, anarchists like Bakunin and Kropotkin based their arguments for socialisation on this vision of self-managed workplaces and free access to the means of life.
-For Bakunin, for example, _"the land, the instruments of work and all other capital may become the collective property of the whole of society and be utilised only by the workers, on other words, by the agricultural and industrial associations."_ [**Michael Bakunin:
+Needless to say, anarchists like Bakunin and Kropotkin based their arguments for socialisation on this vision of self- managed workplaces and free access to the means of life.
+For Bakunin, for example, _"the land, the instruments of work and all other capital may become the collective property of the whole of society and be utilised only by the workers, on other words, by the agricultural and industrial associations."_ [ **Michael Bakunin: Selected Writings** , p.
-Selected Writings**, p.
 174]

 So the means of production are socialised in the mutualism, collectivism and communism and all rest on the same principle of equal access.
 So when someone